Mirrors of conformal dynamics: Interplay between anti-rational maps, reflection groups, Schwarz reflections, and correspondences: Overview

 In his pioneering work on Fuchsian groups, Poincar{\'e} studied discrete groups of isometries of the hyperbolic plane generated by reflections \cite{Poi82}.
 Decades later, Coxeter \cite{Cox34} and Vinberg \cite{Vin67} studied discrete groups generated by reflections in much bigger generality.

 In a seemingly unrelated world, Fatou and Julia laid the foundation of the theory of dynamics of holomorphic maps, particularly the dynamics of rational maps on the Riemann sphere, in the first quarter of the twentieth century \cite{fatou-1919,fatou-1920a,fatou-1920b,fatou-1926,julia-1918,julia-1922}.
 These developments drove Fatou to observe similarities between the dynamics of rational maps and that of Kleinian groups \cite[p.
 22]{Fatou29}.
 In the 1980s, this philosophical analogy was set on a firm footing by Sullivan who introduced quasiconformal techniques in the study of rational dynamics and paved the way for the discovery of various deep connections between these two branches of conformal dynamics \cite{sullivan-dict}.
-Further contributions to this dictionary between Kleinian groups (and the associated theory of $3$-manifolds) and rational dynamics were subsequently made by McMullen \cite{McM95,McM98b}, McMullen-Sullivan \cite{MS98}, Lyubich-Minsky \cite{LM97}, Pilgrim \cite{Pil03}, and others.
+Further contributions to this dictionary between Kleinian groups (and the associated theory of $3$-manifolds) and rational dynamics were subsequently made by McMullen-Sullivan \cite{MS98}\footnote{Refining a 1983 IHES preprint by Sullivan.}, McMullen \cite{McM95,McM98b}, Lyubich-Minsky \cite{LM97}, Pilgrim \cite{Pil03}, and others.

 Inspired by the Fatou-Sullivan dictionary between Kleinian groups and complex dynamics, it is natural to think of iterations of antiholomorphic rational maps (anti-rational for short) on the Riemann sphere $\widehat{\C}$ as the complex dynamics counterpart of actions of Kleinian reflection groups.